-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)

-(1) Recommended actions for the affected area: in-building relocation.
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A2) - (1) Recommended actions for the affected area: in-building relocation. - > Reason:

 It is a general natural disaster procedure (such as, earthquake, hurricane, tornadoes, storms) not to spontaneously evacuate.
 It is safer to stay inside the building rather than leaving the building to avoid falling or flying debris.
 The window areas (in earthquake conditions, it might also include areas with mirrors and overhead fixtures) are the most vulnerable areas in most natural disasters.
 The FLS Director should relocate the occupants of the affected area to safe in-building relocation areas.